-Over 40 million students in America’s K-12 public schools are being left behind.
+Over 21 million students in America’s K-12 public schools are being left behind.
 To deliver digital learning content to every classroom, schools need high-speed broadband.
-Yet today, 63% of schools do not have enough bandwidth to meet the current needs for digital learning and 99% do not have the bandwidth necessary over the next five years.
+Yet today, 23% of schools districts do not have enough bandwidth to meet the current needs for digital learning.

 We call this lack of available bandwidth in the classroom The Connectivity Gap.